discordutilitybot/utilitybot/.github/README.md

 ## What is it?
 Our bot can help you manage your server with many useful commands.
 You can kick, ban, create polls, and much more!
-If you want more information, check out our [complete list](utilitybot.co/commands) of all of our bot's commands.
+If you want more information, check out our [complete list](utilitybot.co/commands) of all of its commands.

 ## Our bot loves and is built with: